Hate Crime and Hate Incidents

 Reporting to the Police or Victims First

-- If you're thinking of reporting an incident to the police or speaking to someone at Victims First, report-it.org have produced a useful page of what hate crime is and how to report.
+- If you're thinking of reporting an incident to the police or speaking to someone at Victims First, report-it.org have produced a great report of what hate crime is and how to report.

 - You can report to the Police by calling 101 or visiting your local station.